dburkland/tesla_legacy_ios_shortcuts/tesla/README.md

 * Tesla_Generate_Token.shortcut
   * Generates an authorization token from the captured Tesla.com credentials
   * NOTE: This shortcut needs to be executed at least every 45 days since the tokens automatically expire
-  * RECOMMENDATION: Set a reminder in your favorite calendaring or task app with "workflow://run-workflow?name=Tesla_Generate_Token" in the notes which is a direct link to the Tesla generate token shortcut
+  * RECOMMENDATION: Set a reminder in your favorite calendaring or task app with the "workflow://run-workflow?name=Tesla_Generate_Token" link in the notes section
 * Tesla_Turn_On_HVAC_Normal.shortcut
   * Wakes the vehicle, turns on the HVAC system, and sets the temperature to 67 degrees Fahrenheit
 * Tesla_Turn_On_HVAC_Max.shortcut